-A semester fee of € 382.70 (one-time) per semester is charged for the study program (as of summer semester 2018).
+A (one-time) semester fee of EUR 382.70 per semester is charged (as of summer semester 2018).
 Please note that the semester fees may change from semester to semester.
-These must be paid before each new semester and are used to re-register students.
+These must be paid in advance before each new semester and are used to re-register students.
 The semester fee also includes the semester ticket.

 Health insurance and liability insurance

-|means of transport, since you have a semester ticket||€ 00,-|
+Means of transport, since you have a semester ticket

 The academic year is divided into two semesters:

-- the winter semester (WiSe) from 01 October to 31 March
+- the winter semester (WiSe) from 1 October to 31 March

-- and the summer semester (SoSe) from April 01 to September 30.
+- and the summer semester (SoSe) from 1 April to 30 September.

 In the winter semester, the lecture period lasts approximately from mid-October to mid-February and comprises 14 weeks.
 In the summer semester, the lecture period lasts approximately from mid-April to the end of July and also comprises 14 weeks.

-Registration & Residence Permit
+Registration & residence permit

-In Germany there are statutory and private health insurance companies.
+In Germany, there are statutory and private health insurance companies.

 Private health insurance companies calculate premiums based on a health check.
-If you are privately insured, you have to pay for the doctor's visits yourself, but you will get the money back from the health insurance company when you submit the bill there.
+If you are privately insured, you have to pay for the consultations yourself, but you will get the money back from the health insurance company when you submit the bill there.
 Exactly which costs are covered depends on the insurance company.